Watering

 Prevention

-• Keep the plant away from temperature extremes — heating vents, air conditioners, and drafty windows are all risk factors.
+• Keep the plant well away from heating vents, air conditioner airflow, and drafty windows or doors, all of which can trigger sudden cold-shock drooping.

 Quick Summary